bparanj/crystal/electronics/components/resistor-qna.md

 - Filtering signals in analog circuits
 - Pull-up or pull-down resistors in logic circuits

-4. What Problem Does it Solve?

 Resistors help manage excessive current that could damage sensitive components, ensure proper voltage levels, and create predictable current flows within a circuit.
 They solve the problem of excessive current or voltage that may otherwise harm the circuit.

-5. Why Do We Need It?

 Without resistors, circuits would be difficult to manage since uncontrolled current could damage components.
 They are fundamental in defining how circuits behave by controlling current and voltage, allowing for predictable operation.

-6. How to Use It?

 Resistors are typically placed in series or parallel within a circuit.
 To use them, you calculate the required resistance using Ohm's Law (V = IR) based on your desired current or voltage drop.
 Once you have determined the required resistance, you simply insert them into your circuit at the appropriate location.

-7. How to Select the Right One?

 To select a resistor, consider: